Basil Kirke: Radio career

 According to one source, Kirke began working for radio station 2BL in 1924, but did not appear "on-air" until May 1927, when he conducted a twice-weekly physical fitness programme.
 In late June, as "Uncle Bas", he took over the afternoon "kiddies" programme from "Uncle George" (George A. Saunders), when that pioneer left to manage station 2GB.
 He gave occasional talks, was a pioneer coursing race-caller on that station, and "called" boxing matches later that year, notably that between Jack "Tiger" Payne and Charlie Chetwynd.
 In 1928 he was made chief announcer, and effectively assistant manager, and had acted as publicity officer and advertising manager.
 He was closely associated with 2BL's engineer Ray Allsop, radio pioneer and technical editor of Wireless Weekly.
 (1898–1972).
 They were responsible for several historic outside broadcasts (OB's), notably the last leg of Kingsford Smith's first trans-Pacific flight.

 When 6WF Perth was taken over by the Australian Broadcasting Company (ABC) in July 1929, Kirke was brought over as studio manager and chief announcer.
-One material change the company effected was getting a purpose-built studio for 6WF an the corner of Hay and Milligan streets, rather than sharing the Wellington Street building with the transmitter.
+One material change the company effected was getting a purpose-built studio for 6WF at the corner of Hay and Milligan streets, rather than sharing the Wellington Street building with the transmitter.

 The Australian Broadcasting Commission was established by Act of Parliament on 1 July 1932, and took over the assets of the Australian Broadcasting Company.
 Kirke remained as manager of 6WF — significantly the number of radio licences issued had increased from 3,900 to 12,500 during his tenure, and despite an obsolete and inefficient transmitting plant.